jkeresman01/Just-an-LSP/README.md

 Language Server is to provide the language-specific smarts inside a server that can communicate with development tooling over a protocol that enables inter-process communication.

 ## Neovim as client
+Nvim supports the Language Server Protocol (LSP), which means it acts as a client to LSP servers and includes a Lua framework `vim.lsp` for building enhanced LSP tools.

+Configure the LSP client per language server.
+See |vim.lsp.start()| or use this minimal example as a guide:

 ```Lua
 local client = vim.lsp.start({
     name = 'just-an-lsp',